MicrosoftDocs/xamarin-docs/docs/ios/platform/message-app-integration/intro-to-message-app-extensions.md

 ---
-title: "Message App Extension Basics"
+title: "Message App Extension Basics in Xamarin.iOS"
 description: "This article shows how include a Message App Extension in a Xamarin.iOS solution that integrates with the Messages app and presents new functionality to the user." ms.prod: xamarin ms.assetid: 0CFB494C-376C-449D-B714-9E82644F9DA3